cndystf/BonAppetit/README.md

 # BonAppetit
-Implementing Webpack, ESLint, Fetch API
+Implementing Webpack, ESLint, Fetch API from https://www.themealdb.com/api.php.
-This is my submission for fundamental front-end web class from Dicoding
+This is my submission for fundamental front-end web class from Dicoding.